L4Re/l4re.org/src/use-cases/net-swt-curl/index.rst

 Run it with QEMU
 ----------------

-The use-case can be run like this in one commend.
+The use-case can be run like this in one command.
 Of course, variables can also be put into your ``Makeconf.boot`` file, shortening the below command to just ``make qemu E=virtio-net-switch-drv-example``.